 Record Values

-TXT records are often used for verification.
-You can obtain the record value from your certificate service or email service provider.
-For example, you may need to add a TXT record for verification when delegating a subdomain.
-You can add multiple values.
+TXT records are commonly used for verification.
+Obtain the required record value from your certificate service or email service provider.
+For example, you may need to add a TXT record to verify ownership of a subdomain.
+You can add multiple TXT records.

 Example: